offen/offen/docs/docs/running-offen/using-the-command.md

   -count int
         the number of secrets to generate (default 1) -length int
-        the length in bytes (default 16)
+        the secret's length in bytes (default 16) -quiet
-  -quiet
-        only print secrets
+        only print secrets to stdout
 ```

 The default length of 16 is a good default for the secrets required for configuring the application.